Kladovo transport: Women and children in the Sajmište Concentration Camp

-In the winter of 1941-42, we received a number of new patients: women from Sajmiste.
-With them, children arrived with frostbite.
-The nails fell from them, from hunger and cold.
-They looked like living skeletons, skin and bones.
-From old men faces, children's eyes stared at us.
-They had nothing in common with children.
+In the winter of 1941-42 we received a number of new patients: women from Sajmište.
+With them came children with frostbite.
+Their nails fell off from hunger and cold.
+They looked like living skeletons, just skin and bones.
+From old men's faces, children's eyes stared at us.
+They had nothing in common with children anymore.
 The women refused to talk about what was going on in Sajmište.